Antiz96/antiz.fr/content/blog/the-archlinux-wsl-image-is-now-reproducible.md

     [...]
 ```

-This avoids non-deterministic timestamps stored in Pacman's log file, such as:
+This avoids non-deterministic timestamps in Pacman's log file, such as:

 ```text
 │ ├── ./var/log/pacman.log